parkje1001/GettingCleaningData/CodeBook.md

 * finalData: Dataframe containing metadata columns, only the mean() and std() feature columns.
 Mean and Std feature columns are  identified by having the text "-mean()" or "-std()" in the column name. activity_Labels dataframe is merged into this dataframe using the "activityId" column to make the join.
 The column for activityId is then removed, leaving a dataframe with only the desired columns and all rows.

 * groupedData: Dataframe is grouped (using dplyr package) by activityLabel and subjectId
 * summarizedData: Mean is taken against the grouped dataframe, with NA's being removed.
-This is the dataframe that is written into the "summarizedData.csv" file as the output tidy data set.
+This is the dataframe that is written into the "summarizedData.csv" and "summarizedData.txt" files as the output tidy data set.
 Each data point in the tidy data set represents a mean value for that feature for the identified grouping.